Euthanasia A*/A summary notes

 • 1 Corinthians says that our body is a ‘temple of the holy spirit’ and ‘you do not belong to yourself’.

-• The weak sanctity of life view.
+AO2: strong vs weak sanctity of life

-The Quality of life
+AO1: The Quality of life

 • This claims that what makes life valuable is the quality that it has in terms of the balance of happiness over suffering.

-• Peter Singer says that the sanctity of life is based on outdated Christian views and thus should be re-evaluated.
-He takes a utilitarian view, that what remains to value in life without sanctity, are things like happiness or the satisfaction of pleasure.
+• Peter Singer argues that the sanctity of life is based on outdated Christian views and thus should be re-evaluated.

 • Singer argues that the reason killing is wrong is that it violates the preferences or interests of a being to continue living.

 • Non-voluntary euthanasia is also justified for those in a vegetative state and for babies born with terrible medical conditions.
-They cannot have or express a preference, but they do have an interest in not suffering unnecessarily.

 Counter